 3.3.6.
 Whilst the MATZ is not a mandatory avoid for civil pilots, the majority of civil pilots call RAF Marham ATC when flying in proximity to the aerodrome and when requiring to transit within 5 nm of RAF Marham.
-In an average month, ATC will receive around 30 and 70 requests to transit through the MATZ from GA aircraft (both leisure and sporting).
-This may peak as high as 80 in the busiest flying months, but is estimated to be less than 30 on any given day.
-Table 1 provides the statistics for the number of MATZ crossings from Oct 2022 to September 2023.
+A qualitative assessment was obtained from Marham ATC regarding the number of requests from civil airspace users to cross overhead RAF Marham (both inside and outside the MATZ).
+On an average day, RAF Marham ATC estimates that it will receive around 20 requests for MATZ and overhead crossings from general aviation (GA) aircraft (both leisure and sporting) passing within 5 nm overhead and operating below 7000 ft AAL.
+This may peak to the high 20s on the busiest flying days, but is estimated to be less than 30 on any given day.
+Supporting quantitative evidence has also been obtained from RAF Marham ATC in the form of a monthly breakdown of MATZ crossing requests for the 12 months Oct 2022 - Sep 2023 (inclusive).
+The figures are provided in Table 1 below.
+Since Marham ATC does not routinely operate at weekends the figures apply to requests for Monday to Friday only and no further granularity is available.
 Most requests for MATZ crossings are approved with minimum restrictions to the requested route and altitude.
 An occasional route alteration may be proposed by ATC to sequence crossers with RAF Marham traffic patterns either by lateral or vertical means.
 Outside the ATZ pilots are not duty-bound to accept the re-route and do not always do so, choosing to follow their stated route and keep a good lookout.